CALL OR EMAIL US TODAY 704-247-3247

 Damages, Penalties, and Relator's Share of the Award

-If the Defendant is determined to have violated the False Claims Act by making false or fraudulent claims, the statute mandates that the fraudster pay three (3) times the amount of damages which the Government sustained because of the act of that person, as well as civil penalties ranging from $5,500 to $11,000 for each false or fraudulent claim.
+If the Defendant is determined to have violated the False Claims Act by making false or fraudulent claims, the statute mandates that the fraudster pay three (3) times the amount of damages which the Government sustained because of the act of that person, as well as civil penalties ranging from $5,500 to $11,000, adjusted upward for inflation, for each false or fraudulent claim.

 The Relator is entitled to an award if the Government is able to recover through a settlement or successful judgment at trial.
-In cases in which the Government chooses to litigate the action, the Relator is entitled to receive 15% to 25% of the amount recovered by the Government.
-In cases in which the Relator conducts the action, he or she is entitled to receive 25% to 30% of the amount recovered by the Government.
+In cases in which the Government chooses to intervene and litigate the action, the Relator is entitled to receive 15% to 25% of the amount recovered by the Government.
+In declined cases in which the Relator conducts the action, he or she is entitled to receive 25% to 30% of the amount recovered.

 There are several limitations and exceptions in the False Claims Act which may affect the viability of a Relator's case.
 The False Claims Act has a 6-year statute of limitations, and certain actions are barred altogether.
 For instance, qui tam lawsuits generally must be based on information that has not been publicly disclosed.
 Further, the False Claims Act does not apply to claims involving federal tax fraud.
 Tax fraud whistleblower cases are addressed in a separate federal statute.